ClydeHoadley/Simple-samples-of-C-with-explanations/README.md

     This program uses a recursive depth-first search algorithm to solve a maze.
     This C program was derived from a Python program written and demonstrated on YouTube by Richard West.

+    selectionSort.c
+    An working example of the selection sort.
+It uses the wordsdata.txt file.

     sLinkedList.c
      Demonstrate a linked list using strings.
 The program was developed with the vision of some day developing into a binary tree.
 So, strings are linked & listed in descending